SkygearIO/features/features/329-principal-apis/design.md

 # Background
 Auth gear supports various identity providers, such as password credentials and OAuth.
-Auth gear should support all identity providers equally well, and provide a consistent API for manipulating principals.
+Auth gear should support all identity providers equally well, and provide a consistent API for manipulating identities.

 # Use Cases